 I found quite a few differences and one of them is the sturdy sawhorse legs I talked about before.
 The Texas comes with what is generally called cart-style legs.

 The two temperature probes are of course a big plus compared to the Texas-34 that does not have these.

 The second grate in the pro series makes this model able to load a lot more food.

 In my opinion, the Pro Series 34 which is in general about a 100 dollar higher in price is worth the difference in price.

 The hopper clean-out on the pro series alone is worth the difference for me personally.

 My only concern about the Traeger pro series 34 is the temperature for grilling.
 I am not sure if the 450 degrees I read was the highest temperature would make it able to grill some burgers.
 But I read many times that people did it on this pellet grill.

 Recommendations from us on other products that will make it easier or better to use the Traeger pellet grill 10251 pro series 34 BRZ pellet grill.

 Like always we recommend the use of a high-quality grill cover even if you store it in your garage.

-You can find the Traeger BAC380 grill cover here on Amazon.
+You can find the Traeger BAC380 grill cover here on their website.

 The second thing is the folding table in the front.
 It has been mentioned many times that this was something that should come with the grill, but unfortunately, it has to be bought separately and you can find it here.

 to save on cleaning the small drip pan you can buy these Traeger bucket liners here at Amazon.

 The lid of the grill can leak some smoke and temperature that is why we and some users recommend using some smoker gasket in between.